Knights Templar History

 By later 12th century, Jerusalem was lost to Muslim invaders and the Templar’s power declined.

-Although it remained very powerful until the 14th century, the Order came into conflict with the French King Philip IV who had the Order’s leaders arrested in 1307 and disbanded the organization.
+Although it remained very powerful until the 14th century, the Order came into conflict with the French King Philip IV who had the Order’s leaders arrested in 1307 and disbanded the organization and ordered the leaders be burned at the stake.

 Knights Templar History Fast Facts